If you’ve applied to study and have been declined admission, entry into some courses, or waitlisted—find out what your options are.

 You may not be successful in gaining admission into all the courses you applied for.
-This might be because you were not selected for a limited entry course, or may not have met the prerequisites (e.g. audition or theory requirements, NCEA level credits in a specific subject).
+This may be because you were not selected for a limited entry course, or may not have met the prerequisites (e.g. audition or theory requirements, NCEA level credits in a specific subject).

-Declined entry by your Faculty—current students
+Declined entry by your faculty—current students

 Prerequisites and Limited entry courses